puppetlabs/puppet-docs/source/puppet/3.7/reference/experiments_future.markdown

 ### Cleaner and More Consistent Behavior

-The frustrations of [relative namespace lookup][relative_namespace] are gone.
+<del>The frustrations of <a href="./lang_namespaces.html#relative-name-lookup-and-incorrect-name-resolution">relative namespace lookup</a> are gone.</del> (Not actually fixed in 3.7; see [PUP-4818](https://tickets.puppetlabs.com/browse/PUP-4818).)
 Most expressions with values work the same now, so the weird rules about where you can use a variable but not a function call are gone.
 A lot of edge cases have been cleaned up, and everything is just a lot nicer.

 What's Tricky About Switching to the Future Parser